slemire/slemire.github.io/_posts/2019-09-28-htb-writeup-swagshop.md

 ---
 layout: single
 title: Swagshop - Hack The Box
 excerpt: "SwagShop is one of those easy boxes where you can pop a shell just by using public exploits.
-It's running a vulnerable Magento CMS on which we can create an admin using an exploit then use another exploit to get RCE.
+It's running a vulnerable Magento CMS on which we can create an admin using an exploit then use another one to get RCE.
 To privesc I can run vi as root through sudo and I use a builtin functionality of vi that allows users to execute commands from vi so I can get root shell."
 date: 2019-09-28
 classes: wide
 header: